mjhea0/thinkful-angular/readme.md

 </tbody>
 ```

 Check this out in the browser.
-Depending upon the current price of 1 Bitcoint, you should see:
+Depending upon the current price of 1 Bitcoin, you should see:

 ![angular-3](https://raw.githubusercontent.com/mjhea0/thinkful-angular/master/angular-3.png)